LetzteFee/website/README.md

 # website
-This is website is just a training ground.
+This website is just a training ground.